AI & Emerging Advanced Updated 2026-03-22

 What is Digital Experience Platform (DXP)?

-A digital experience platform (DXP) is an integrated software suite that manages content creation, delivery, and personalization across websites, apps, email, and other digital channels from a single system.
-It evolved from traditional CMS platforms to handle omnichannel customer experiences.
+A digital experience platform (DXP) is an integrated software suite that manages content creation, delivery, and personalization across websites, apps.

 What is a Digital Experience Platform (DXP)?